 | More details | Full specifications |

-Why we recommend it
+Why we recommend it:

-This might not be for you if
+This might not be for you if:

-This might not be for you if you prefer a much larger screen for work, video editing or extended movie watching.
-It is optimized mainly for gaming so it may not be the best fit if you need a tablet primarily for productivity or casual daily use.
-If you are already using other Apple devices and want seamless ecosystem integration, or if you are looking for a more budget-friendly basic tablet, this may not be the right choice for you.
+You prefer a much bigger screen for work, video editing, or watching movies for hours.
+This one is built mainly for gaming, so it might not be the best pick if you need a tablet mostly for productivity or simple daily tasks.
+Also, if you already use Apple products and want everything to work smoothly together, or if you are just looking for a very cheap basic tablet, this one probably is not the right choice.

 The Xiaomi Pad mini is a compact yet versatile tablet perfect for daily use, entertainment and light gaming in the Philippines.
 It runs on a reliable Mediatek Dimensity 9400+ processor, paired with up to 12GB RAM and 256GB storage for smooth performance even when multitasking or using multiple apps.

-Its 8.8-inch 3K LCD screen boasts a 120Hz refresh rate for crisp visuals and smooth scrolling, while the 7,500mAh battery delivers long-lasting usage for browsing, streaming or studying throughout the day.
+Its 8.8-inch 3K LCD screen boasts a 165Hz refresh rate for crisp visuals and smooth scrolling, while the 7,500mAh battery delivers long-lasting usage for browsing, streaming or studying throughout the day.
 You also get loud and clear stereo speakers with Dolby Atmos support, a slim lightweight body that’s easy to hold, and compatibility with the Xiaomi Pen for notes and creative work.

 Priced starting at around ₱21,499, it is officially available for purchase and shipping within the country via Shopee and Lazada.